acaglayan/CNN_randRNN/more_info.md

 ```
 --reuse-randoms 1
 ```
 This decides whether the already saved random weights are going to be used.
 If there are not available saved weights, it will save the weights for later runs.
-Otherwise, if it is set to `0`, weights are not going to saved/load and the program generates new random weights in each run.<br/>
+Otherwise, if it is set to `0`, weights are not going to saved/load and the program generates new random weights for each run.<br/>

 ```
 --pooling "random"